lucasjoliveau/doc/es/developer/tutorials/getting_started/09_compute_onchange.md

 # Chapter 9: Computed Fields And Onchanges

-The [relations between models](08_relations.html#tutorials-getting- started-08-relations) are a key component of any Odoo module.
+The [relations between models](08_relations#tutorials-getting- started-08-relations) are a key component of any Konvergo ERP module.
 They are necessary for the modelization of any business case.
 However, we may want links between the fields within a given model.
 Sometimes the value of one field is determined from the values of other fields and other times we want to